mechaman111/spnati/creator-docs/docs/kkl/alpha_transparency.md

 so many of them are in a mix of Japanese and English.

 Alpha transparency values are specified as integers ranging from 0 (invisible) to 255 (fully transparent).

+!!! note
+	The CE uses this method automatically, presented as a series of checkboxes.
+In other words, this is super advanced stuff, and most people will never need to do it manually.

 ### Core Body